20 Surprising Ways Living Together Before Marriage Affects You Later In Life

 Whether you chose to live with your partner before you were married or not, you likely know a lot of people who did.
 While it used to be extremely taboo or even not allowed, now many couples choose to move in together before making the commitment to tie the knot.
 Oftentimes, they say that it's because they want to suss out whether their relationship will work when they're living under one roof.
-If you do choose to live together, you might want to know the surprising ways living together before marriage affects you later in life.
+Whether you chose to move in with your partner pre-marriage or you're considering co-habitating, you might want to learn about the surprising ways living together before marriage affects you later in life.

 1. It Might Not Predict If You'll Split

 You’d think that constantly arguing when you move in together would be a red flag that the relationship won’t work, but that’s not always the case.
 “Arguing during the adjustment period does not mean you are not compatible,” Montanile says.
 “In fact, it means you care enough about your partner to express your frustration or discontent at the moment and are not afraid to express how you are feeling.”
 Dr. Smerling agrees: “It might just be the way they communicate rather than the content of what they communicate.”